UniPoll: A Unified Social Media Poll Generation Framework via Multi-Objective Optimization: Related Work

 Our method is based on established research in multi-objective optimization to coordinate the objectives to generate questions and answers in polls.
 In previous work, this approach is generally employed to optimize the problem involving more than one objective function, resulting in the popularity to apply in multi-task learning \cite{sener_multi-task_2018}.
 Here, different tasks can reach Pareto stationary points by introducing the Multiple Gradient Descent Algorithm (MGDA) from multi-objective optimization.
 Later work further refined this idea by optimizing task weights and computation efficiency \cite{lin_pareto_2019, ma_efficient_2020, momma_multi-objective_2022}.

-Our training design is inspired by the success of multi-objective optimization, which jointly handles multiple tasks in dialogue generation to extract knowledge and generate responses \cite{gao_unigdd_2022}.
-Such multi-task learning approaches can effectively promote knowledge transfer between different tasks by sharing parameters and feature representations, allowing models' better generalization capability than single-task learning.
-For example, T5 \cite{raffel_exploring_2020} exploited data from multiple different tasks for pre-training, and Flan-T5 \cite{chung_scaling_2022} has further scaled the number of fine-tuning tasks to 1,800, significantly improving the model's out-of-distribution ability.
+Building on the foundation of multi-objective optimization, our training design engages multiple tasks in a unified framework, enabling joint handling of different objectives.
+This approach is inspired by its demonstrated success in dialogue generation, where it promotes knowledge transfer between tasks by sharing parameters and feature representations, enhancing a model’s generalization capabilities over single-task learning \cite{gao_unigdd_2022}.
+For instance, the T5 model explores data from various tasks during pre-training, significantly improving out-of-distribution capabilities, as seen in FLAN-T5, which scales the number of fine-tuning tasks to 1,800 \cite{raffel_exploring_2020, chung_scaling_2022}.

+In contrast to traditional multitask learning frameworks \cite{lu_engage_2021} that often require specific encoders for each task, limiting flexibility and applicability, our innovative use of prompt tuning enables a more versatile approach to task differentiation.
+This flexibility allows seamless integration of our method into existing encoder-decoder architectures like FLAN-T5 or even decoder-only models such as GPT-based ones.
+By employing prompt-based differentiation, our framework adapts naturally to varying language models, enhancing usability and adaptability across architectural configurations.

-However, prior work has yet to explore its effects in handling social media polls' implicit context-question-answer relations.
-Viewing the gap, our training engages multiple tasks, including the main task to learn context-poll relations and the auxiliary tasks to explore context-question and context-answer relations.
-It is facilitated with prompt tuning to comprehend task distinctions and connections across various objectives.
+\lyx{However, despite these advancements, prior work has rarely explored the effects of multi-objective optimization in managing the implicit context-question-answer relations specific to social media polls.
+Addressing this gap, our model incorporates both main and auxiliary tasks to improve understanding and generation of context-poll relationships, further facilitated by the distinct task prompts that help delineate and connect various objectives within the model.}